bombasticSlacks/Aspirant/Game/Pugilist.md

 #### Living Weapon
 Your character always counts as armed and can, as long as they are conscious, always attack as though your hands were unbound.

+#### Heavy Hitter
+While wearing metal arm armour, you can parry and block using your arms and all of your attacks may knock back enemies STR meters.

 ---
 ### Advanced